sourabh1211/NoteVault/README.md

-# 🚀 MERN Stack Notes App 📝
+# 🚀 NoteVault - MERN Stack Notes App 📝

 A full-stack **MERN Notes App** with **rich text editing, authentication, and organization features**.
 This app allows users to create, edit, categorize, and manage notes seamlessly.